Heartworm Disease Diagnosis and Prevention: A Veterinary Authority Guide

 Antigen Testing (Antigen Testing)

 Antigen testing is currently the most commonly used method for diagnosing canine heartworm disease.
 It mainly detects antigens from the uterus of mature female adult worms.
-Most commercial antigen test kits use ELISA or immunochromatography technology.
+Most commercial antigen detection kits use ELISA or immunochromatography technology.

 Tashikin CHW Ag Test Kit

-Applicable Scenarios:Annual routine screening, clinical suspected case diagnosis, pre-treatment confirmation of infection, post-treatment evaluation.
+Applicable scenarios:Annual routine screening, clinical suspected case diagnosis, pre-treatment confirmation of infection, post-treatment evaluation.

-Key Points of Operation:Only a small amount of whole blood, serum or plasma sample is required, and the operation steps are simple and clear.
+Key points of operation:Only a small amount of whole blood, serum or plasma sample is required, and the operation steps are simple and clear.

 Limitations:Antigen testing may not detect early infections (adult worms are not yet mature), male-only infections, or cases with very low worm burdens.
 In these cases, false negative results may occur.